kiranshila/Doplarr/README.md

 <img src="https://raw.githubusercontent.com/kiranshila/Doplarr/main/screenshots/Selection.png" width="400">
 <img src="https://raw.githubusercontent.com/kiranshila/Doplarr/main/screenshots/button.png" width="400">

+### FAQ

+#### Will you support Lidarr/Readarr/\*arr

+Not yet.
+The idea is that one can work directly with the collection managers or work through a request manager (Overseerr).
+As Overseerr doesn't support collections managers other than radarr/sonarr and I want feature-parity, those other managers will be left out until Overseerr supports them.

+#### Why are the commands greyed out?

+Due to how slash command permissions work in Discord, every user that intends to use the bot must have the assigned role you created.
+That _includes_ the server owner/admins.
+Make sure that you assigned the role to yourself and the role ID you copied is correct.

 ## Setup

 ### Java

-If you are running without Docker, you need to have at least Java 11 installed, such as [adoptopenjdk](https://adoptopenjdk.net/)
+If you are running without Docker, you need to have at least Java 11 installed, such as [adoptium](https://adoptium.net/)

 ### Discord